chriscrichter/Employee-Tracker/README.md

 This command-line application allows the user to:

-  * View departments, roles, employees
+  * View employees by department, employees by manager

   * Add departments, roles, employees